+51 984 004 472 info@tierrasvivas.com

 The canyon is home to the Andean condor (Vultur gryphus), a specie that has been in focus of worldwide conservation efforts.
 Condors can be seen in range as they fly along the canyon´s walls.
 A popular tourist stop is a viewpoint named “Cruz del Condor” (Condor´s Cross) where people watch condors soaring on warm air waves.
 This point is situated at 1,200 metres (3,960 ft) below the rims of the canyon.

-This morning, we visit the Cruz del Condor to observe the worlds largest flying bird, the condor from up close, flying in circles, as they ascend on the morning thermals looking for food.
+The following day in the morning, we visit the Cruz del Condor to observe the worlds largest flying bird, the condor from up close, flying in circles, as they ascend on the morning thermals looking for food.
 Before we get there, we make some stops along the way to view the local villages of Cabanaconde and Yanque with their colonial churches and typical clothing as well as nearby pre-Incan tombs placed in mountain walls.

 Upon our visit of the Cruz del Condor, we start our return way to the Arequipa City, where we get in the late afternoon and overnight in the Hotel Libertador.